Perspective | The spy in your wallet: Credit cards have a privacy problem

 Who are these companies: Marketers?
 Data brokers?
 Other retailers?
 Target spokeswoman Jenna Reck wouldn’t say.

 What specifically does Target share?
-That “varies,” Reck says, but adds “we provide aggregated, de-identified information whenever possible,” she says.
+That “varies,” Reck said but added, “We provide aggregated, de-identified information whenever possible.”

 4) Point-of-sale systems and retailer banks